LokimuKH19/DRQI/Validation-Nuclear Engineering/Readme.md

 Only 1d results is reported in the paper, still you can use it to do with higher dimensional problems, see the **2d** and **3d** log files in this folder.
 However, the engineering meaning of these cases is not strong enough to display in this paper.

-Although this new DRQI is tested when Q is a constant, future `2d fuel components analysis software` development is expected to incorporate the loss function of this new form.
+Although this new DRQI is only tested when Q is a constant by now, future `2d fuel components analysis software` development is expected to incorporate the loss function of this new form.